Realization of the Tellegen Effect in Resonant Optical Metasurfaces: Abstract

 \section{Abstract}

-The nonreciprocal magnetoelectric effect in isotropic Tellegen materials enables exotic phenomena such as axion-modified electrodynamics~\cite{sikivie_experimental_1983,wilczek_two_1987, qi_inducing_2009, li_dynamical_2010,PhysRevLett.Essin2009, PhysRevLett.Marsh2019, NatRevPhys.Nenno2020,PhysRevB.108.115101} and fosters the development of magnet-free nonreciprocal media~\cite{prudencio_optical_2016,Nat.Commun.Safaei2024, NatCommun.Yang2025}.
-Although predicted over 75 years ago~\cite{Tellegen1948} and observed in only a handful of natural materials with very low strength~\cite{hill_why_2000}, the strong optical Tellegen effect has remained experimentally elusive.
-Here, we report the first experimental demonstration of a resonant optical isotropic Tellegen effect in a metasurface, showcasing a response that is 100 times greater than that of any known natural material.
+The nonreciprocal magnetoelectric effect in Tellegen materials enables exotic phenomena such as axion-modified electrodynamics and fosters the development of magnet-free nonreciprocal media.
+As the nonreciprocal counterpart to the well-known chiral electromagnetic response, it offers a parallel framework in which many concepts developed for chiral materials can be translated to Tellegen media, potentially unlocking new avenues for fundamental studies and applications.
+Although predicted over 75 years ago and observed in only a handful of natural materials with very low strength, the strong optical Tellegen effect has remained experimentally elusive.
+Here, we report the first experimental demonstration of a resonant optical diagonal Tellegen effect in a metasurface, showcasing a response that is 100 times greater than that of any known natural material.
 This optical metasurface, consisting of randomly distributed cobalt-silicon nanoscatterers with strong shape anisotropy, utilizes spontaneous magnetization to achieve a robust Tellegen effect without the need for an external magnetic field.
-In addition to the Tellegen response, the metasurface exhibits both gyroelectric and gyromagnetic effects~\cite{asadchy_tutorial_2020}, contributing to nonreciprocal cross-polarized light reflection.
+In addition to the Tellegen response, the metasurface exhibits both gyroelectric and gyromagnetic effects, contributing to nonreciprocal cross-polarized light reflection.
 We introduce a technique to independently extract the amplitudes of these three effects using conventional magneto-optical single-side-illumination measurements.
 The observation of the resonant Tellegen effects in the optical frequency range may lead to the experimental observation of axionic electrodynamics and compact bias-free nonreciprocal optical devices.

 \keywords{}